yuvaravii/End-to-End-MLOps-Bootcamp-Build-Deploy-and-Automate-ML-with-Data-Science-Projects/myFirstNewProject/readme.md

 # Step 2: Create project template
 - We can use a package called Cookiecutter to create templates for our project.
 - Since this is our first project, we can create a custom template script.
+- This can be easily done using *"cookieCutter"*
+- But instead to practise them we create something called __"template.py"__

 ```bash
 uv run python template.py